jiny2001/dcscn-super-resolution/README.md

 Each training and evaluation result will be added to **log.txt**.

 ```
-# training with bsd200 dataset
+# training for x2 with bsd200 dataset
 python train.py --dataset=bsd200 --training_images=80000

-# training with small model
+# training for x2 with small model
-python train.py --dataset=bsd200 --layers=7 --filters=64 --training_images=30000
+python train.py --dataset=bsd200 --layers=8 --filters=96 --training_images=30000

-# training with tiny model for test
+# training for x2 with tiny model for test
 python train.py --dataset=set5 --layers=5 --filters=32 --use_nin=false --training_images=10000

-# training with transposed CNN instead of using Pixel Shuffler layer for up-sampling
+# training for x2 with transposed CNN instead of using Pixel Shuffler layer for up-sampling
 python train.py --dataset=bsd200 --training_images=80000 --pixel_shuffler=false

+# training for x3 scale
+python train.py --scale=3
 ```

 Please note loading/converting batch images for each training is a bit heavy process since there will be a lot of iterations.
 Here are some options.
 You can use those option to reduce training time significantly.